 Vegetarian Chili with Quinoa

-I cooked more than I’d ever done in my life and walked thinking about food differently than I ever had before.
-One of the best things made that week was a vat (yes, vat.
-We were cooking for hundreds) of vegetarian chili.
-Hardly anything to get excited about.
-But this was truly the best veggie chili I’d ever had and quite possibly the best any kind of chili I’d ever had.
-I don’t remember the recipe exactly but I remember that he added a jar of Heinz chili sauce and a crazy amount of dried spices.
-For years, I tried to duplicate it and for years I got close but not quite right.
+I was cooking new foods, given more responsibility that I was probably ready for, and the experience had me thinking about food differently than I ever had before.
+One of the best things I made that week was a gigantic vat of vegetarian chili.
+Hardly anything to get excited about- a humble pot of vegetables, beans and grains but this was truly the best chili I’d ever had.
+I don’t remember the recipe but I do remember adding a jar of Heinz chili sauce and a bunch of unexpected dried spices.
+For years, I tried to duplicate it and while I always got close, I never got it quite right.
 I finally gave up and stared to make it my own.
-Replacing his barley for quinoa and one time I added curry instead of cumin (by mistake) and you know what?
-It was perfect.
-Curry is a weird ingredient for chili but trust me when I tell you it works.

-This chili can be made ahead as it just gets better over the course of a few days.
+So 17 years later, here is my version: a meal-in-a-bowl loaded with vegetables, beans and quinoa.
+It’s the perfect (to me) balance of savory, spice and sweet.
+The chili can be made ahead as it just gets better over the course of a few days.
 It also freezes really well.
-Now that I’m a “real” caterer (what ever that means), I make it all the time for my clients getting rave reviews every time.
-So thank you, man who’s name I can’t remember, for the amazing opportunity to cook for a bunch of bankers who I can’t remember where they worked, your chili was awesome.
+Now that I’m a “real” caterer (what ever that means), I make it all the time for my clients getting rave reviews every time. 🙂

 This award winning (yes, it is!) chili is warming, filling and meat eaters alike will be satisfied.
 It truly is one of the best veggie chilis I’ve ever had!

 - 1 cup diced white onion (1 small)

 - 8 oz mushrooms, stemmed, diced